maureengamache/Election_Analysis/README.md

 ## Summary
 The analysis of the elction show that:

---There were "x" votes cast in the election.
+* There were "x" votes cast in the election.

---The candidates were:
+* The candidates were:

-  -Candidate 1
+  * Candidate 1
   -Candidate 2
   -Candidate 3
 -The candidate results were: